ToWelie89/TotalRisk/README.md

 - **Node.js** For running the server logic that is used for online gameplay
 - **Express.js** Backend server framework
 - **Socket.IO** Websocket client for updating clients with new data from the server
+- **Heroku** For dedicated remote server
 - **Firebase** Database and authentication handling and storing of user data (such as statistics and user settings)

 ## Getting started

 - Clone the repo
-- Get dependencies by running
+- Install all dependencies by running

 ```
 npm install
 ```

-However if you want to run on a production web environment you can instead run
+(To build and run the project locally you need both dependencies and devDependencies)

+- Build the project (this may require you to first install grunt and grunt-cli globally using npm)

 ```
-npm install --prod
+grunt default
 ```

-This will not install dependencies only needed for development, such as Karma and Electron packages, which will save time and space.

-Build project (this may require you to first install grunt and grunt-cli globally using npm)
+**DO NOTE!** You can now run the game on your local machine, however the server that is used primarily for online play still runs on a remote server.
+If you want the game to use the local server you need to build the assets using the following command instead:

 ```
-grunt
+grunt default:local
 ```

+This will change the endpoints to your local machine instead.
+This is useful if you are developing changes on the server logic and need to test it out locally, or if the remote prod server is for some reason down.

 ## How to run locally (Web version)